deepak-yadav123/Singup-Login-Profile.github.io/README.md

 that can be updated by the user

-The Full Work is done in PHP,MYSQL DATABASE,HTML,CSS,JAVASCRIPT and the form input and inserted into database is done through ajax and the project contains separated css file and its a fully dyanamic website as you can see through hosted link
+The Full Work is done in PHP,MYSQL DATABASE,HTML,CSS,JAVASCRIPT and the form input and inserted into database is done through ajax and the project contains separated css file and used bootstrap components also to look a attractive onces its a fully dyanamic website as you can see through hosted link

 If You provides the work input such as username,password,email,etc its show error in the next class